wp-plugins/wordbooker/readme.txt

 1. Re-install and re-activate the plugin.

-= What is the Enable Extended description for Share This Link option do? =
+= What is the Enable Extended description for Share Link option do? =

-If you're using the Share This action link on your posts to Facebook it uses the META DESCRIPTION tag to extract something from your post.
-If you dont have an SEO system which populates this, or if you dont usally use post excerpts then selecting this option populates the tag with the first couple hundred characters of your post.
+If you're using the Share action link on your posts to Facebook it uses the META DESCRIPTION tag to extract something from your post.
+If you dont have an SEO system which populates this, or if you dont usally use post excerpts then selecting this option populates the tag with the first couple hundred characters of your post which gives a nice block of text in the post that will appear when people share your post on their wall.